 Complications of FGM include haemorrhage, shock, severe pain, dislocated hip joints and infection.
 Long term complications include infertility, sexual difficulties, childbirth complications, psychological effects, clitoral neurinoma, recurrent urinary tract infections or abscesses.

-The World Health Organisation defines sex as “the biological and physiological characteristics” while gender is “the socially constructed roles, behaviours, activities, and attributes that a given society considers appropriate for men and women”.4 Sex and gender matter in health because each impacts on health and wellbeing.
+The World Health Organisation defines sex as “biological and physiological characteristics” while gender is “socially constructed roles, behaviours, activities, and attributes that a given society considers appropriate for men and women”².
+Sex and gender matter in health because each impacts on health and wellbeing.
 Gender and sex differences in heart disease are evident in the development of conditions, the symptoms, and responses to treatment.
 These differences are compelling reasons for greater consideration of sex and gender in medical research and practice.

 Biological factors » diabetic women have a greater risk of developing heart disease than diabetic men.
-Other risk factors are unique to women.
-For example, disorders during pregnancy can increase women’s risk of heart disease in the future.
-Biological sex impacts on symptoms of heart attack which means women and men may present differently.
+Furthermore, disorders during pregnancy can increase women’s risk of heart disease in the future.
+Biological sex also impacts on symptoms of heart attack which means women and men may present differently.
 When heart disease advances to heart attack, women are more likely than men to present with atypical symptoms.

-Women in Medical Research
+Women in medical research

-Despite known sex and gender differences in heart health, medical research fails to adequately investigate or analyse the implications of either.
+Even though there are known sex and gender differences in health, medical research often fails fails to adequately investigate or analyse the implications of either.
 This failing is often present at the initial planning stages of research, when exploring the implications for sex should be built into the experiment.
 At early trial stages, studies often use male animals or fail to report on the sex of animals used.
 At the human trial phase, women continue to be a minority, averaging approximately one third of participants in European and US studies.
 Furthermore, these medical trials inadequately analyse gender.
 Only half of the European cardiovascular disease trials conducted between 2006 and 2010 included a gender analysis, while in the US only a quarter to one third of mixed-sex NIH-sponsored trials reported results according to sex.
 As a result, medical research and practice is skewed to the male experience, leaving women at risk for misdiagnosis, sickness and even death.

 Women can take action to reduce the risk of heart disease, including exercising regularly, eating healthily, managing stress, and stopping smoking.